brenns10/brennan.io/_posts/2016-10-13-kernel-dev-ep1.md

 [You can rmmmod it any time you'd like, but will never leave!][hotelcalifornia] (until you reboot)

-**Score one on the kernel development scorecard!** Come back for episode 2 to see how I put a process into an uninterruptable sleep using nothing but a kernel module.
+**Score one on the kernel development scorecard!** Read [Episode 2][ep2] to see how I put a process into an uninterruptible sleep using nothing but a kernel module.

 [Use ALL the memory]: /images/use-all-the-memory.jpg